afondiel/computer-science-notebook/core/systems/edge-computing/edge-ai/concepts/optimization/readme.md

 [Data](#data-optimization-still-to-come) | [Model](#model-optimization-a-full-process) | [System](#system-optimization-still-to-come)|
 ![](./edge-ai-opt-triad.png)

-Wang et al. "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies", arXiv pp, [arXiv:2501.03265v1](https://arxiv.org/abs/2501.03265), 2025
+*Wang et al. "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies", arXiv pp, [arXiv:2501.03265v1](https://arxiv.org/html/2501.03265v1), 2025*

-After identifying performance bottlenecks, you can apply Edge AI SOTA optimization techniques across the data pipeline, model, and system architecture (as shown in diagram above) to meet your application goals.
+After identifying performance bottlenecks, you can apply Edge AI SOTA optimization techniques across the data pipeline, model, and system architecture (as shown in diagram above) to meet your application requirements.

-For example, if you decide to use quantization, reducing the model precision from `FP32` to `INT8` can reduce the memory footprint and speed up computation, potentially resulting in the following table.
+For example, if you decide to use quantization, reducing the model precision from `FP32` to `INT8`, it can reduce the memory footprint and speed up computation.
+You can use the following template to compare your model performance before and after applying optimization.

 <table border="1">
   <thead>